-- Maintain Title II, and particularly the Teacher Quality Partnership (TQP) grants - Clarify that participants in TQP-funded programs may be placed in licensed, regulated child care and Head Start programs to carry out their clinical experiences and service obligations. - Add a priority within TQP to support community colleges and baccalaureate programs in creating seamless, articulated teacher preparation pathways.
+- Maintain Title II, and particularly the Teacher Quality Partnership (TQP) grants - Add language to clarify that participants in TQP-funded programs may be placed in licensed, 0 regulated public or private child care and Head Start, including Early Head Start, programs to carry out their clinical experiences and service obligations. - Add a priority within TOP to support community colleges and baccalaureate programs in creating seamless, articulated teacher preparation pathways. - Expand TOP by adding language that explicitly includes registered apprenticeships to support 0 the preparation of early childhood educators working with children birth through age eight.